 Figure 5.
 The rate of adaptive substitution is highest in spike S1.
 Adaptive substitutions per codon per year as calculated by our implementation of the Bhatt method.
 Rates are calculated within Spike, S1, S2 and RdRp for 229E and OC43 lineages.
 Error bars show 95% bootstrap percentiles from 100 bootstrapped datasets.

 Figure 6.
-OC43 and 229E spike S1 accumulates adaptive substitutions faster than measles but slower than influenza H3N2.
-Comparison of adaptive substitutions per codon per year between influenza H3N2 (black), measles (gray), OC43 lineage A (red), and 229E (orange).
-The polymerase, receptor binding domain and membrane fusion domain for H3N2 are PB1, HA1 and HA2.
+OC43 and 229E spike S1 accumulates adaptive substitutions faster than measles but slower than influenza A/H3N2.
+Comparison of adaptive substitutions per codon per year between measles (yellow), 4 influenza strains (A/H3N2, A/H1N1pdm, B/Vic and B/Yam- shown in shades of red), OC43 lineage A (dark teal), OC43 lineage B (light teal), and 229E (dark blue).
+The polymerase, receptor binding domain and membrane fusion domain for influenza strains are PB1, HA1 and HA2.
 For both HCoVs, they are RdRp, S1 and S2, respectively.
 For measles, the polymerase is the P gene, the receptor-binding protein is the H gene and the fusion protein is the F gene.
 Error bars show 95% bootstrap percentiles from 100 bootstrapped datasets.

 Figure 7.
 Detection of positive selection is not biased by recombination.
 OC43 lineage A sequences were simulated with varying levels of recombination and positive selection.
 The Bhatt method was used to calculate the rate of adaptive substitutions per codon per year for S1 (light green), S2 (blue) and RdRp (orange).
 The mean and 95% confidence interval of 5 independent simulations is plotted.

-Figure 1 Supplement 1.
+Figure 1- figure supplement 1.
 Recombination occurs between HCoV isolates.
 A tanglegram draws lines between an isolate’s position on two phylogenies built on different genes (or genomic regions).
 Dramatic differences in an isolate’s position on one tree versus another is indicative of recombination.
-A) Phylogenetic relationships between OC43 isolates based on RdRp sequences versus relationships based on Spike sequences.
-Blue lines that connect isolates classified as lineage A based on their RdRp sequence to isolates classified as lineage B based on their Spike sequence, suggest that recombination occurred in these isolates or their ancestors.
-B) Phylogenetic reconstruction of OC43 isolates based on S1 sequences versus S2 sequences.
+A) Phylogenetic relationships between OC43 isolates based on spike sequences (left) versus relationships based on RdRp sequences (right).
+Light teal lines that connect isolates classified as lineage A based on their RdRp sequence to isolates classified as lineage B based on their spike sequence suggest that recombination occurred in these isolates or their ancestors.
+B) Phylogenetic reconstruction of OC43 isolates based on S1 sequences (left) versus S2 sequences (right).
 Year is shown on the x-axis.

-Figure 1 Supplement 2.
+Figure 1- figure supplement 2.
 Phylogenetic trees for seasonal HCoVs NL63 and HKU1.
 Phylogenies built from A: NL63 spike sequences from 159 isolates over 37 years, and B: HKU1 spike sequences from 41 isolates over 13 years.
-HCoVs that bifurcate immediately after the root are split into blue and yellow lineages.
-NL63 contains just one lineage (teal).
+HKU1 bifurcate immediately after the root and is split into lineage A (darker blue) and lineage B (lighter blue).
+NL63 contains just one lineage (green).
 Both HCoVs are rooted on an outgroup sequence.
 For the analyses in this paper, the evolution of each gene (or genomic region) is considered separately, so phylogenies are built for each viral gene and those phylogenies are used to split isolates into lineages for each gene.
 These are temporally resolved phylogenies with year shown on the x-axis.
 The clock rate of each HCoV is listed in the Methods “Phylogenetic inference” section.

-Figure 2 Supplement 1.
+Figure 2- figure supplement 1.
 Mutations per at each position within Spike for NL63 and HKU1.
-Number of mutations observed at each position in the Spike gene.
-S1 (darker gray) and S2 (light gray) are indicated by shading and the average number of mutations per site is indicated by a dot and color-coded by HCoV lineage.
-A: NL63, B: HKU1 (assuming all HKU1 isolates are a single lineage), C: HKU1 (assuming there are 2 co-circulating HKU1 lineages).
+Number of substitutions observed at each amino acid position in the spike gene throughout the phylogeny S1 (gray) and S2 (white) are indicated by shading and the number of substitutions per site is indicated by a dot and color-coded by HCoV lineage..
+A: NL63, B: HKU1 (assuming all HKU1 isolates are a single lineage), C: HKU1 lineage A, D: HKU1 lineage B (assuming there are 2 co-circulating HKU1 lineages).